Sepsis and Pandemics

 Two other pandemics that occurred within recent memory are:

-• 1981 to present: AIDS, which has claimed about 33 million people worldwide, is still present in society today.
+• 1981 to present: AIDS, which has claimed over 40 million people worldwide, is still present in society today.

 • 2014-2016: Ebola, killed almost 12,000 people in Africa during these two years alone and still has outbreaks to this day.